cmip6dr/cmip7_forward_look/StyleGuideForTitles.md

 ## Hyphens

-Rules on capitalisation of hyphenated words a little unclear .....
+Rules on capitalizing are a little unclear, but several sources recommend capitalising both words if the 2nd is a noun or adjective (e.g. [here](https://english.stackexchange.com/questions/460/do-you-capitalize-both-parts-of-a-hyphenated-word-in-a-title) and [here](https://www.businesswritingblog.com/business_writing/2010/08/capitalizing-hyphenated-words-in-titles-.html)).
+Following this rule, all the CMIP6 hyphenated phrases have both components hyphenated except "Run-off" and "Snow-to-Ice".

 ## Numbers and Units

+10m 100m 300m 700m 2000m 10hPa 550nm and others ...

 A number of titles contain a number of terms with scientific units, e.g. "m", "hPa".
 These should be preceded by a space (see [NIST guide for use of SI units](https://physics.nist.gov/cuu/pdf/sp811.pdf), page vi.
+But [Cambridge University guide](https://www.cam.ac.uk/brand-resources/guidelines/editorial-style-guide) advises using no space, as in "10m".
+This looks better in phrases such as `Maximum Wind Speed of Gust at 10m`, so we follow the latter approach.